-The Thankful Arnold house is an historical home that was built in stages from 1774 to 1810.
-It was originally owned by Joseph Arnold and his wife Thankful, and was passed on through their family for more than a century.
+The Thankful Arnold House is a historical home that was built in stages from 1774 to 1810.
+It was originally owned by Joseph Arnold and his wife, Thankful, and was passed on through their family for more than a century.
 The house remained generally unchanged and was not modernized much at all, thus effectively preserving the history within it.
-In 1963, the estate was purchased by Joseph and Thankful's great-great grandson, Isaac Arnold, who then funded a project to refurbish it for the Haddam Historical Society.
+In 1963, the estate was purchased by Joseph and Thankful's great-great-grandson, Isaac Arnold, who then funded a project to refurbish it for the Haddam Historical Society.
 Through this society, the house is now historically preserved and can even be toured.

 Backstory and Context

-The Thankful Arnold House was built in the late 18th century and still stands today, making it evidently a very historical part of the town of Haddam, Connecticut.
+The Thankful Arnold House was built in the late 18th century and still stands today, making it a very historical part of the town of Haddam, Connecticut.
 It is named after a woman of the Arnold family, Thankful Arnold, who moved into the house with her husband Joseph in 1797.
 When they first purchased it, the house was not entirely complete as it can be seen today; as time went on and as the Arnold family developed more financial security, they were able to renovate and add to the house.
-These additions were completed in 1810, by which time the couple had six children; it is this stage of the building that persists as the house that can be seen and toured to this day.
+These additions were completed in 1810, by which time the couple had six children; it is in this stage that the house can be seen and toured today.

-This inheriting of the house went on for about a century until 1963, when Thankful and Joseph’s great-great grandson, Isaac Arnold, purchased the house and funded its renovation for the Haddam Historical Society.
-It is now preserved as an historical site and is an ever-present part of the town’s legacy.
+This inheriting of the house went on for about a century until 1963 when Thankful and Joseph’s great-great-grandson, Isaac Arnold, purchased the house and funded its renovation for the Haddam Historical Society.
+It is now preserved as a historical site and is an ever-present part of the town’s legacy.
 Many local schools bring children to tour the house, often annually, to provide a sense of historical roots at home.